clartaq/cwiki/resources/private/md/Pages_Primer.md

 ## Editing Pages ##

 If you have the appropriate role (see [[About Roles]]), you can edit most pages in the wiki.
 When it is possible for you to edit the page you are viewing, there will be an "Edit" link in the navigation bar at the top of the program window.
-Click it and revise to your heart's content.
+Click it and revise to your hearts' content.

 You can edit something as often and as many times as you like.